Easy to Make Graham Cracker Gingerbread House

 An easy and fun way to make a graham cracker gingerbread house!

 Have you ever made a gingerbread house?
-We’ve made handmade gingerbread, bought pre-made kits and when my kids were in preschool we would use a milk box as the base for a house.
+In the past we’ve tried making handmade gingerbread, we’ve bought pre-made kits and when my kids were in preschool we would use a milk box as the base for a house.

 I have to say I prefer making gingerbread houses with just a piping bag of frosting and graham crackers.
-It’s easy and you get right to the fun part, decorating!
-Adults and kids will love making and decorating this easy gingerbread house.
-It’s made with graham crackers, store-bought frosting, and candies to decorate.
+It’s easy and you can get right to the fun part, decorating, after letting your house set up in the refrigerator!

-We made ours for Christmas In July, we called it our S’more Gingerbread House and decorated it with summer-time watermelon candies but you can certainly make this magical little house for the holidays!
+Below is our S’more Gingerbread House.
+My kids decorated it with summer-time watermelon candies to celebrate Christmas in July, but you can certainly make this magical little house for the holidays!

 Supplies